GREEK Turkey Soup – Avgolemono

 Avgolemono is a sauce, unlike any other, that imparts a creamy texture and appearance to sauces and broth, yet without dairy.

-This sauce is known most often as a Greek cooking (maybe because there are so many Greek restaurants in America), but it is just as widely made in Middle Eastern, Turkish and some Jewish cuisines.
+This sauce is known most often as a Greek sauce (maybe because there are so many Greek restaurants in America), but it is just as widely made in Middle Eastern, Turkish and some Jewish cuisines as well.

 Turkey Soup In Winter

-Maybe because I associate whole turkey cooking, or at least turkey parts with bone-in, with the holidays celebrated in November and December.
+Maybe because I associate whole turkey cooking, or at least turkey parts with the holidays celebrated in November and December.

 If you are anything like me, you have a huge stash of turkey broth in your freezer by January and plan on making soup for the remainder of winter.